Allegheny-Computer-Science-600-F2017/cs600-F2017-project2-starter/README.md

 -->

-# cs600-F2017-project1
+# cs600-F2017-project2

-This repository contains the starter for project one in Computer Science 600 Fall 2017.
+This repository contains the starter for project two in Computer Science 600 Fall 2017.
 The main directory of this repository contains the LaTeX source code for a project that is designed for use with [GitHub Classroom](https://classroom.github.com/).
 To learn more about the course in which these assignments were completed, please visit the [Computer Science 600 Fall 2017 GitHub Organization](https://github.com/Allegheny-Computer-Science-600-F2017).

 The LaTeX file in this repository is automatically compiled with [Travis